BonJovi1/Bullet-the-Blue-Sky/README.md

 make all
 ./graphics_asgn1

-Hope you enjoy playing this, as much as I did making it :P
+Hope you enjoy playing this, as much as I did making it :winking_eye: